 Depending on how far away you live from the airport, this trip could be almost as long as the flight itself!
 Factor this into how much entertainment and activities you need to take for your child.
 If they’re going to be sat in a car for a few hours and then on a plane for a few more it will all add up.

 If your flight is early in the morning it may make more sense to travel down the night before and stop at an airport hotel.
 A lot of them offer deals that include parking for your car or have free shuttle buses to the airport.

 Take a look at using other modes of transport as well.
 Airport bus and train services are usually pretty frequent, however, you will have to transfer all luggage and children further than if you use a car.

-Another option is booking a taxi, even for longer journeys, this can work out to be a similar price to driving and parking your car for the holiday.
-It also means you don’t have to drive, so for earlier flights you can catch a bit more sleep.
+Another option is booking a taxi, even for longer journeys, this can work out at a similar price to driving and parking your car for the holiday.
+It also means you don’t have to drive, so for earlier flights you can catch a bit more sleep in the taxi.

 If you do take your own car and park, make sure you keep track of your keys!
 We lost our keys on a holiday once, ended up hiring a car at the airport, driving home to pick up the spare set and then driving back to the airport for our car the next day!